-Remember that in warm temperatures this lip balm might melt so keep it in a cool place or in the fridge if you have to.
+Remember that in warm temperatures this Vanilla lip balm recipe might melt so keep it in a cool place or in the fridge if you have to.
 Enjoy!

 Looking for some other fun DIY projects to try?
-You might love our Homemade Vaseline, Coconut Oil Lotion, or another project on our Make Your Own page.
+You might love my Homemade Vaseline, Coconut Oil Lotion, Cinnamon Vanilla Bean Body Scrub, or another project on our Make Your Own page.

 Looking for more fun DIY projects that you can make quickly and easily?
 My book, Little House Living: The Make Your Own Guide to a Frugal, Simple, and Self Sufficient Life has over 130 recipes just like this one!